 Skill 5: Create a Positive Reality

-Franchising success means making behavior contagious.
+Franchising success means making behaviour contagious.
 The 11,000 employees of the Ochsner Health System made this a priority.
 Ochsner adopted the “10/5 Way,” part of hotel chain Ritz-Carlton’s “five-star” customer service.
 Ritz-Carlton trains employees to make eye contact and smile when guests are within 10 feet.
 When guests are within five feet, staffers say hello.
 Ochsner trained its physicians, nurses, administrators, and others to smile and say hello when they come within five or ten feet of someone else.
 After Ochsner adopted the 10/5 Way, everything improved: health outcomes, patient satisfaction, number of patient visits and profits.

 “How often have you spent more time thinking about how to get out of a phone call or lunch date than it would have taken to just do the call or have the lunch?”